Gog and Magog

 That, in fact, is why John’s book of Revelation changes "Gog from Magog" into "Gog and Magog," and the idea that it was apocalyptic prophecy was solidified.
 However, John’s book of Revelation describes his vision of “Satan” rallying Gog and Magog as not merely enemies from the north, but from "the nations in the four corners of the Earth" who wage a final battle with the Christ Jesus and his saints.

-Now, certainly most of the prophets, including Jesus of Nazareth, foresaw what would happen since 1914 and what would be happening now and as we have come to the end of the passing age with all the other wars and rumors of war.
-However, we can't help but point out that even though Ezekiel's Gog from Magog was a symbol of evil forces of the north hostile to Israel, in John’s book of Revelation, Gog and Magog have no specific geographic location, but rather represent the nations of the world, banded together for a final assault on Jerusalem and the "lamb of God."
+Now, certainly most of the prophets, including Jesus of Nazareth, foresaw what would happen since 1914 and what would be happening now and as we have come to the end of the passing age with all the wars and rumors of war.
+However, even though Ezekiel's Gog from Magog was a symbol of evil forces of the north hostile to Israel, in John’s book of Revelation, Gog and Magog have no specific geographic location, but rather represent the nations of the world, banded together for a final assault on Jerusalem.

-It's just not that black and white, or that cut and dried.
-We can't help but point out that NO nation is "holy," that all nations are corrupt to various degrees, and that in fact the "weapons of the Lord" are not carnal or lethal, but are words of truth, mighty through God and the Spirit of truth for pulling down strongholds of mighty military power.
+Furthermore, according to the Bible it is God that causes the nations to bring Israel down because of "Israel's iniquity," as Isaiah put it.
+For Israel is a rogue nation, and the fact is that NO nation is "holy."
+All nations are corrupt to various degrees, and in fact the "weapons of the Lord" are not carnal or lethal, but are words of truth, mighty through God and the Spirit of truth for pulling down strongholds of mighty military power.